Steve-ayan/newsguard-ai/README.md

 ## 📘 Project Overview

-**NewsGuard AI** is a modular NLP project built with Streamlit.
+**NewsCheck AI** is a modular NLP project built with Streamlit.
 Each team member contributed a trained model that analyzes different aspects of news articles.
 Incomplete modules display as “Coming Soon.”

 -----

 ## 📁 Project Structure

 ```
-newsguard-ai/
+newscheck-ai/
 │
 ├── app.py
 │